dosco/graphjin/docs/website/docs/config.md

         filters: []
 ```

-If deploying into environments like Kubernetes it's useful to be able to configure things like secrets and hosts though environment variables therfore we expose the below environment variables.
-This is escpecially useful for secrets since they are usually injected in via a secrets management framework ie. Kubernetes Secrets
+If deploying into environments like Kubernetes it's useful to be able to configure things like secrets and hosts through environment variables therefore we expose the below environment variables.
+This is especially useful for secrets since they are usually injected in via a secrets management framework (ie. Kubernetes Secrets).

-Keep in mind any value can be overwritten using environment variables for example `auth.jwt.public_key_type` converts to `SG_AUTH_JWT_PUBLIC_KEY_TYPE`.
-In short prefix `SG_`, upper case and all `.` should changed to `_`.
+Keep in mind any value can be overwritten using environment variables, for example `auth.jwt.public_key_type` converts to `SG_AUTH_JWT_PUBLIC_KEY_TYPE`.
+In short prefix `SG_`, uppercase and all `.` should changed to `_`.

 #### Postgres environment variables